 The majority of this itinerary will focus on the hubs of Northern Laos; the cities of Luang Prabang and Vang Vieng.
 These two cities are where you can find accommodation and amenities while exploring the breathtaking scenery.

-As a photographer, this country has truly earned a special place in my heart.
+As photographers, this country has truly earned a special place in our hearts.
 Take as many days, or even weeks, for your Laos holiday as your schedule will allow if you truly want to experience everything it has to offer.

 Note: One week will be enough for the itinerary proposed here.

 **DISCLOSURE: Some of the links in this blog are affiliate links.
 This means that at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Affiliate links are a small way that we are compensated for the time invested in providing this free resource.**